Do You Need to Worry About Tree Cavities?

-Trees commonly have knots, splits, hollows and even cavities in their trunks or sometimes in tree branches.
+Trees commonly have knots, splits, hollows, and even cavities in their trunks or branches.
 These features are part of the visual interest trees provide and are produced during growth that follows some sort of injury to the tree.
-Battle scars you might say, they often result from the tree growing around or over an injury to heal and strengthen the area.
+Battle scars, you might say, often result from the tree growing around or over a wound to heal and strengthen the area.
 But do you need to worry about tree cavities?

 Tree Care for Abnormalities